 Primary Series in Detail - 1st half (from Dandasana to Navasana)

-Primary Series, otherwise known as, Yoga Chikitsa or yoga therapy, is the foundation all the sequences of the Ashtanga Yoga system are built upon and thus highly important.
+Primary Series, otherwise known as, Yoga Chikitsa or yoga therapy, is the foundation of all the sequences of the Ashtanga Yoga system are built upon and thus highly important.
 Not only is Primary Series the most important series but also preps the body/mind to open to greater states of awareness, concentration and stability.
-Learn to find steadiness and ease within each posture as we further investigate the intelligence behind the sequencing and the important application of dristhi, bandhas and breath.
+Learn to find steadiness and ease within each posture as we further investigate the intelligence behind the sequencing and the important application of dristhi, bandhas, and breath.

 In addition, special attention will be focused on moving with conscious awareness proceeding with conscious breath, otherwise known as vinyāsa.
 Trouble-shooting areas of instability that may be present, learn how to thoroughly build strength, with care and attention, building upon internal alignment.
 This workshop is appropriate for new and established practitioners and is broken up into two workshop sessions.